ChrisWhealy/Cordova-Create/README.md

 ##8) Configuration Property Names
 * `cordovaDebug : Boolean`

-  Switches on or off the Cordova `-d` flag.
-With this option set to true, additional information will be written to the console as the Cordova CLI commands are executed.
+  Switches the Cordova `-d` flag on or off.
+With this option set to true, additional debug information will be written to the console as the Cordova CLI commands are executed.

-  Typically, you should leave this property set to `false` unless something in the build process isn't working.
+  Typically, you should leave this property set to `false` unless something in the build process is going wrong.

 * `copyFrom : String`